dougsweetser/Q/docs/SR/problem_set_4.md

 possible to find a frame S' in which these events would be seen to occur simultaneously.
-Find this frame. (d) Can you calculate a (mathematically real) proper time interval for this pair of events? (e) Would you describe this pair of events as timelike?
-Spacelike?
-Lightlike?
+Find this frame. (d) Can you calculate a (mathematically real) proper time interval for this pair of events? (e) Would you describe this pair of events as time-like?
+Space-like?
+Light-like?

 A: (a) The square of the space-time interval between events 1 and 2 is the first term of difference between the quaternions squared.